davidh1832/David_Headen_IS/README.md

 # Mental-Health-Chat-Bot
- This Project is a web & mobile Mental Health Chat Bot called Echo, that leverages natural language processing techniques, and Openai's GPT-4o model.
-This program uses Cosine Similarity to compare data from mental health chatbot datasets to user input to find a most similar row to user input, and Openai's GPT 4-o model to tailor the most similar response to be more empathetic to the needs of the user.
-Also computes sentiment and subjectivity analysis of the user input to recognize feelings and emotions.
+ This Project is a web & mobile Mental Health Chat Bot called Echo, that leverages natural language processing techniques, and Openai's GPT-4o model to deliver empathetic conversational support to users.
+This program uses Cosine Similarity to match user input from curated mental health chatbot datasets, refinement using Openai's GPT-4o model for personalized responses, and performs sentiment and subjectivity analysis to better understand the user's emotions.

- The web application is built using Streamlit, and the mobile applicaton is built using Swift, the primary coding language of IOS.
-A Rest API connects the front end UI to the back end logic using a Uvicorn server and Fast API to create asynchronous calls.
+ The web application is built using Streamlit in Python, while the mobile applicaton is developed in Swift, the primary coding language for IOS.
+A Rest API connects the front-end interface to the backend logic using a Uvicorn server and Fast API, producing asynchronous communication between AI services and the user interface.

 # Usage
 Python